SlowPotato/Aimmy-v2.1.5-Arduino_Releasev4.0/README.md

 If any reason you cant access my GDrive message me in discord @ MentalEngineer#4729, if you're already on the known discord then just DM me.

+-
+WIN11 USERs getting "wmic" error
+-
+Do the following command in Powershell as Admin
+command: Add-WindowsCapability -online -name WMIC.
+Then re-run .bat as Admin.

 KNOWN UNSUPPORTED MOUSES:
 --
 Logitech G300s, Logitech Hero 502, Logitech G102